MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 ```

 The next step is to add a `tsconfig.json` file.
 This file instructs TypeScript how to compile (transpile) your TypeScript code into plain JavaScript.

-Create a file named `tsconfig.json` in the root folder of your project, and add the following configuration.

 ```javascript
 {